Nklya/paxful_tt/README.md

     * InSpec
 3. Execute `make prepare` to generate ssh keys and terraform.tfvars
 4. Fill your AWS keys in terraform.tfvars
-5. Execute `make aws` to create and provision infrastracture in AWS
+5. Execute `make aws` to create and provision infrastracture in AWS + tests
-6. Execute `make aws-stop` to delete infrastracture in AWS
+6. Execute `make aws-destroy` to delete infrastracture in AWS
-7. Execute `make vagrant` to create and provision infrastracture in Vagrant
+7. Execute `make vagrant` to create and provision infrastracture in Vagrant + tests
-8. Execute `make aws-stop` to delete infrastracture in Vagrant
+8. Execute `make aws-destroy` to delete infrastracture in Vagrant

 ## Structure